forcedotcom/cli/releasenotes/README.md

        `sf project retrieve start --metadata PermissionSet --metadata Workflow`

-  You'll now see that rather than one massive PermissionSet or Workflow file, you have smaller XML files in your project.
+  The command retrieved a bunch of smaller XML files for each permission set and workflow, rather than a single file.
 Hurray!
 (GitHub discussion [#2544](https://github.com/forcedotcom/cli/discussions/2544), issues [#1159](https://github.com/forcedotcom/cli/issues/1159), [#2356](https://github.com/forcedotcom/cli/discussions/2356), and [#2376](https://github.com/forcedotcom/cli/discussions/2376). source-deploy-retrieve PR [#1217](https://github.com/forcedotcom/source-deploy-retrieve/pull/1217) source-tracking PR [#552](https://github.com/forcedotcom/source-tracking/pull/552))

     **NOTE**: _This feature is a Beta Service.
 Customers may opt to try such Beta Service in its sole discretion.
 Any use of the Beta Service is subject to the applicable Beta Services Terms provided at Agreements and Terms (https://www.salesforce.com/company/legal/agreements/)._